awesome-panel/panel-highcharts/README.md

 When I get the time I would like to

-- Get it working in Jupyter Notebook (Works in Jupyter Lab and Panel app).
-- Deploy to Binder
 - Add more examples
 - Add some apps for Binder via jupyter-server-proxy
 - Add badges for 100% test coverage etc.